-Dr. Rondall Lane, MD, MPH
+Rondall Lane, MD, MPH

-Anesthesiology | San Francisco, CA | NMA Member
+Anesthesiology | San Francisco, CA | National Medical Association (NMA) Member

-Dr. Rondall Lane is a father of five children who continue to amaze me with their curiosity and drive.
+Dr. Rondall Lane is a father of five children who continue to amaze him with their curiosity and drive.
 He has been married to his wonderful wife, Dr. Danielle Lane, since 1998.
 Currently, he is a full professor of anesthesia and critical care medicine at the University of California, San Francisco.
 As an undergraduate student, he studied cultural & medical anthropology in the Maxwell School at Syracuse University.
 It was there he realized the significance of the “social determinates of health”.
-He attended medical school at Dartmouth, where he spent time with Dr. C. Everett Koop to learn more about how policy, culture, and medicine interface with regards to human health.
+He attended medical school at Dartmouth, where he spent time with Dr. C. Everett Koop to learn more about how policy, culture, and medicine interface with regard to human health.
 He studied public health at Johns Hopkins University after spending a summer with the American Heart Association advocating for nicotine to be regulated by the FDA.
-In public health school, he was interested in the social determinants of health, policy and outcomes research.
+In public health school, he was interested in the social determinants of health, policy, and outcomes research.

-After graduating medical school, Lane did his residencies in internal medicine at Yale University and my training in pulmonary medicine and anesthesia at UCSF.
-He has been on faculty at UCSF since 2009, where he direct the diversity, equity and inclusion curriculum for anesthesia and surgery residents.
-He is also director of the critical care medicine sub-internship.
+After graduating from medical school, Lane did his residencies in internal medicine at Yale University and my training in pulmonary medicine and anesthesia at UCSF.
+He has been on faculty at UCSF since 2009, where he directs the diversity, equity and inclusion curriculum for anesthesia and surgery residents.
+He is also the director of the critical care medicine sub-internship.
 He has been affiliated with the Institute for Health Policy Studies at UCSF, where he conducted outcomes research in critical care medicine.
 Through my work in DEI, he has become more aware of the issues creating inequities in health.
 Climate change, with its disproportionate impact on marginalized and low carbon footprint communities, is no exception.
 He will use his interest in anthropology, the environment, medicine, and climate to have a positive impact on marginalized communities by mitigating the influence climate change has on human health.

-Dr. Nicole Mahealani Lum, DO
+Nicole Mahealani Lum, DO

-Family Medicine | Honolulu, HI | AMA & NCAPIP Member
+Family Medicine | Honolulu, HI | NCAPIP Member

-She graduated from Andrew Taylor Still School of Osteopathic Medicine in Arizona, and completed her family medicine residency and geriatric medicine fellowship at the University of Hawaii John A. Burns School of Medicine.
+She graduated from Andrew Taylor Still School of Osteopathic Medicine in Arizona and completed her family medicine residency and geriatric medicine fellowship at the University of Hawaii John A. Burns School of Medicine.
 Mahealani serves on the Board of Directors for ‘Ahahui o Nā Kauka, the Association of Native Hawaiian Physicians.
 She was graciously nominated to the Climate & Health Equity Fellowship by the National Council of Asian Pacific Islander Physicians.
 Mahealani is passionate about uplifting the health of the Native Hawaiian people, and learning how to reconnect Hawai’i communities to ‘āina (land-based) practices.
 She descends from ancestral stewards of the land on which she and her family reside in ‘Aiea, HI, and in her spare time she is a student of the Hālau ‘Ohi’a Hawai’i stewardship training program.
 Dedicated to community-based regeneration of our natural landscapes to restore health & wellness, Mahealani’s family leads land restoration efforts at Loko I’a Pā’aiau fishpond and Ka Mahi’ai ‘Ihi o Wailea maile farm.
 Mahealani is looking forward to becoming more involved in advocacy and policy for environmental health and its effect on community health.

-Dr. Torrence Barry Nicholson, MD | he/him/his
+Torrence Barry Nicholson, MD | he/him/his

-Family Medicine | Coy, AL | NMA Member
+Family Medicine | Coy, AL | National Medical Association (NMA) Member

 Torrence “Barry” Nicholson is a native of Pittsburgh Pennsylvania.
 Dr. Barry’s college experience began at Virginia State University where he majored in Drafting.
 Following a transfer to Penn State University, Dr. Barry changed his focus to healthcare and graduated with a Bachelor of Science degree, in Health Policy and Administration.
 The Nittany Lion Alum continued his academic pursuits by attending Central Connecticut State University where he completed a master’s degree in Biological Sciences.
 Between undergrad and graduate school, two years of service in the United States Peace Corps Ghana, West Africa proved to be a life-changing adventure.
 Dr. Barry went on to graduate from Tulane University School of Medicine with a Doctor of Medicine Degree.